 Thunderstorms, hail, hurricanes, and tornadoes are some of the most dangerous storms.
 Depending on their severity, your roof may suffer varying degrees of damage.
 The types of storm damage include the following.

 - Water damage.
 It results from either thunderstorms or heavy snow.
 The accumulated sip through the roof begins leaking into the house.
-It can lead to rot, wall damage and mold growth.
+It can lead to rot, wall damage, and mold growth.

 - Hail damage.
 High-speed pellets, some the size of a baseball can crack the shingles.
 Also, hail accumulates on the roof causing water damage.

-How to Spot a Storm Chasing Roofer
+How to Spot Storm Chasing Roofers

-- Look out for out of state tags.
+- Look out for out-of-state tags.
 Most storm chasers are not from the area.
 The license plates on their vehicles usually give them away.

 - Claims of staying in town.
 The nature of their business requires them to get back on the road every now and then.
 That won’t stop them from trying to convince you they are staying in town for a while.